VijayRod/demo/container-storage/logs/k8s-cri-containerregistry_acr.md

 ```
 # Did the image pulling fail on all agent nodes?
 Could you try another ACR image in the same ACR or a different ACR repository to help narrow down the issue?
+# See the section on k8s-node.kubelet.credentials.kubeletidentity to confirm that either the VM Scale Set or the node's /etc/kubernetes/azure.json includes the identityProfile.kubeletidentity.clientId.
+The clientId is important because crictl uses the kubeletidentity to fetch the image from the registry.

 acrLoginServer=$(az acr show -g $rgname -n $registry --query loginServer -otsv)
 echo $acrLoginServer # imageshack.azurecr.io